Mack AC

-The Mack AC was a heavy cargo truck designed in the 1910s by the American manufacturer Mack Trucks.
-Introduced in 1916, the Mack AC saw extensive service during the First World War with the British and American armed forces, in British service it was given the nickname the "Bulldog" which led to Mack adopting the Bulldog as its corporate symbol.
+The Mack AC was a heavy cargo truck designed in the 1910s by Mack Trucks, an American truck manufacturer then based in Allentown, Pennsylvania.
+Introduced in 1916, the Mack AC saw extensive service during World War I with British and American armed forces.
+The British gave it nickname "Bulldog", which led Mack Trucks to adopt the bulldog as its corporate symbol.

 Development

-Mack introduced the AC model in 1916 to replace their Mack Senior model which dated from 1905.
+Mack Trucks introduced the AC model in 1916 to replace their Mack Senior model which dated from 1905.
 Mack's chief engineer, Edward Hewitt, is credited with designing the AC which on its introduction was so innovative it had 18 patents on various aspects of its design.
 When introduced, the AC complimented the smaller AB, another Hewitt design, that was introduced in 1914 to replace Mack's older Junior model.

 Design

 The AC was a two-wheel drive, two-axle truck which was made in three sizes, with payloads of 3+1⁄2 LT, 5+1⁄2 LT and 7+1⁄2 LT.
 The AC was powered by a pair-cast 4-cylinder petrol engine that delivered 74 bhp (5x6 471.2ci).
 The engine had an aluminum crankcase which included inspection ports, and a governor built into the camshaft timing gear; it was driven through a three-speed transmission with a clutch brake.
 From 1936 Buda and Cummins diesel engines were also offered in the AC.
 One of the most distinctive features of the AC was its hood and dashboard mounted radiator (mounted behind the engine) which was covered by a squared off bonnet of a coal scuttle pattern which had a small circular grille at the front containing the Mack emblem, all of which gave the model its distinctive appearance.

 The AC's pressed chrome-nickel steel chassis was heat-treated for durability.
 Chain drive was used to drive the rear wheels while the front axle was made of drop-forged alloy steel for extra strength.
 Like most heavy trucks of the era, the AC used solid tires initially, although towards the end of its production run many were delivered with pneumatic tires.
 The AC had an all-steel cab with an optional metal roof.
 One innovation introduced in the AC was the positioning of the steering wheel at a 45-degree angle which greatly improved driver comfort.